mobxjs/mobx/docs/enabling-decorators.md

 Decorators are only supported out of the box when using TypeScript in `create-react-app@^2.1.1` and newer.
 In older versions or when using vanilla JavaScript use eject, or the [customize-cra](https://github.com/arackaf/customize-cra) package.

-## Disclaimer: Limitations of decorator syntax:
+## Disclaimer: Limitations of the decorator syntax

-_The current transpiler implementations of decorator syntax are quite limited and don't behave exactly the same.
+The current transpiler implementations of the decorator syntax are quite limited and don't behave exactly the same.
 Also, many compositional patterns are currently not possible with decorators, until the stage-2 proposal has been implemented by all transpilers.
-For this reason the scope of decorator syntax support in MobX is currently scoped to make sure that the supported features behave consistently across all environments._
+For this reason the scope of decorator syntax support in MobX is currently scoped to make sure that the supported features behave consistently across all environments.

 The following patterns are not officially supported by the MobX community: